Visininjr/cs131_notes_dev/_chapters/videos/tracking.md

 Given a video sequence, we want to find all the features and track them across the video.
 Using Harris corner detection, we can obtain the current location of each feature in a given frame, and then find their new locations in the next frame.

-For each feature at location $x = \begin{bmatrix} p_x & p_y \end{bmatrix}^T$, we want to create an initial template $T(x)$ for that feature, which is typically an image patch around $x$.
+For each feature at location $x = \begin{bmatrix} i_x & i_y \end{bmatrix}^T$, we want to create an initial template $T(x)$ for that feature, which is typically an image patch around $x$.
 In addition, for a location $x$, we will assume that $x$ undergoes a transformation (translation, affine, etc.) parameterized by $p$ to reach its new location $W(x; p)$.

 Compared to the simple KLT tracker, this iterative technique employs a different way of connecting sequential frames.
 Instead of harnessing optical flow to compute and track motions, we directly estimate the transformations based on input feature vectors and linear approximations.
-This practice enables us to handle more complex motions and make our feature tracking more robust.
+This practice enables us to handle more complex motions and make our feature tracking pipeline more robust.

 ### KLT Objective